SAP Commerce Cloud Setup: A Step-by-Step Implementation Guide

 Step 1: Environment provisioning

-- Production — live environment serving customers
+- Production: the live environment serving actual customers

 Step 2: Project scaffolding